laoguowangCP/godot-statechart-sharp/README.md

 What is statechart?
 Simple put:

-- It's a statemachine.
+- It's a state machine.
-- Supports hierarchy.
-- With various state mode.
+- Supports hierarchy state, with various state mode.

 This plugin provides basic nodes to build statechart in Godot editor.